treefood/light-switch-ui/README.md

     - Go ahead and run the .exe file to see the compliled application run.
 - To build the application for the RPi's architecture, run `npm run electron-build-pi`
     - You'll find that the executable for this version of the build is named: `light-switch-ui`
+    - **Be sure that when the build completes and the contents have been transferred to the pi, that the file `light-switch-ui` has all permissions (chmod 777)**

 ## Application Behavior
 The application was designed with the idea that the users would have a touch panel per room.
 So the main screen of the UI will always be set to control whichever room was specified for the app